zmac - Z-80 Macro Cross Assembler

 Overview of zmaczmac is a Z-80 macro cross-assembler.
 It has all the features you'd expect.
 It assembles the specified input file (with a '.z' extension if there is no pre-existing extension and the file as given doesn't exist) and produces program output in many different formats.
 It also produces a nicely-formatted listing of the machine code and cycle counts alongside the source in a ".lst" file.

-To reduce clutter and command line options, all zmac output is put into an (auto-created) zout subdirectory.
+To reduce clutter and command line option usage, by default all zmac output is put into an (auto-created) zout subdirectory.
 For file.z the listing will be in zout/file.lst, the TRS-80 executable format in zout/file.cmd and so on.
+For more friendly usage in make files and integrated development environments the -o, --oo, --xo and --xd options may be used to select sepcific output file formats and where they are written.

 Undocumented Z-80 instructions are supported as well as 8080 code.